-This broccoli and salmon pasta is a great go-to for a healthy weekday dinner.
+This broccoli and salmon pasta is a great go-to for an easy weekday dinner.

 - 200g bellaverde broccoli

 - 225g (8oz) skinless and boneless salmon fillets

 - 150ml (¼ pt) dry white wine or stock

 - Chopped fresh dill to garnish, if liked

 - To make this superfood recipe (opens in new tab) cook the tagliatelle in a large pan of boiling salted water for 8-10 mins or until just tender or ‘al dente’.
 Drain in a colander.

 - Whilst the pasta cooks, place the salmon in a medium frying pan, add the white wine and salt and pepper.
 Cover, bring to the boil, then simmer for 5-6 mins or until the salmon is just cooked and flakes easily.

 - Transfer the salmon to a plate and break into large flakes with a fork.
 Increase the heat and simmer the cooking liquid until it is reduced to about 45ml (3tbsp).